 NOM Mastermind Frank Schubert Makes Millions in 2012 by Selling LGBT Discrimination

-NOM strategist Frank Schubert has made nearly $3 million selling anti-LGBT discrimination in just the past year.
+Washington– The Human Rights Campaign, the nation’s largest lesbian, gay, bisexual, and transgender (LGBT) civil rights organization, is condemning the extreme profits National Organization for Marriage (NOM) strategist Frank Schubert is making at the expense of LGBT Americans.
 Schubert is the man behind NOM’s misleading ads that advocate against LGBT equality.
 Public filings show that he has netted nearly $3 million this year for his work in Maine, Maryland, Minnesota, North Carolina, and Washington State.
 The profits go to Schubert’s company, Mission Public Affairs.

 Schubert collected $958,594 for his anti-equality work in North Carolina earlier this year.
 In the four marriage ballot states, Schubert has collected $967,567.88 in Washington; $492,680 in Maryland; $303,307.69 in Minnesota; and $200,043.46 in Maine.
 While these funds are likely used to pay for advertising, it’s unclear what percentage is lining Schubert’s pockets.

 “Frank Schubert is making a lucrative living off of promoting discrimination against LGBT Americans,” said HRC Vice President of Communications Fred Sainz.
 “Let me be clear: the National Organization for Marriage is advancing an extremist agenda against LGBT people.
 Frank Schubert is making millions of dollars by intentionally misleading voters about NOM’s true mission.
 As he gets richer, hundreds of thousands of LGBT Americans face economic hardship, enormous obstacles in starting families, and an inability to marry the person they love – all because of Schubert’s lies.”